bomctl/bomctl/docs/architecture/0005-sbom-document-aliases-tags.md

 affect the team and project in the future.
 -->

-Implementing aliases could be limiting due to their 1:1 association.
+Implementing `alias` key could be limiting due to their 1:1 association.

-Using the tags methodology may provide greater flexibility in association between documents for actions like storing and retrieving a group of SBOMs in a tree structure.
+Using the label methodology may provide greater flexibility in association between documents for actions like storing and retrieving a group of SBOMs in a tree structure.

-In addition, tags can still be utilized to perform a function similar to what aliases provide.